 - Blisters oozing with pus, which usually show up on the palms or soles of the feet

 - Pitted, discolored, and thickened fingernails or toenails

 - Joint pain from psoriatic arthritis, in some people

 What Causes It?

-Researchers don’t know what causes psoriasis.
+Researchers do not know what causes psoriasis.
 They do know that people who have it make more skin cells than normal.
-A faulty immune system seems to be involved: In people with psoriasis, T cells (a kind of white blood cell) mistakenly attack skin cells.
+A faulty immune system seems to be involved.
+In people with psoriasis, T-cells (a kind of white blood cell) mistakenly attack skin cells.
 The new skin cells move to the outer layer of the skin too quickly, where they build up and form thick patches.